Rparadise-Team/BTN/README.md

 This is a BETA version.
 As firmware updates will be released from Miyoo, we will do everything possible to refine the image as much as possible.
 Anything you detect, please tell us.

-To download the image click on this link: To download the image click on this link: https://github.com/Rparadise-Team/BTN/releases
+To download click on this link: https://github.com/Rparadise-Team/BTN/releases

 Rparadise Team.